 The Homesteading RD's Product Picks | |

-- Cook bacon in a cast-iron skillet until crisp.
-Remove bacon to a plate lined with a paper towel or tea cloth.
-Once cooled, chop bacon and set aside.
+Heat a cast-iron skillet on medium heat and cook the bacon until crisp.
+Remove the bacon to a plate lined with a paper towel or a tea cloth.
+Once cooled, chop the bacon and set aside.

-- Transfer bacon grease to a large pot and heat over medium.
-Add onions and cook until golden (~5 minutes).
+Transfer any leftover bacon grease from the skillet to a large pot and heat over medium.
+Add the chopped onions and cook until golden (~5 minutes), then add the garlic and spices, and cook for 1 more minute until aromatic.

 Canning Homestead Refried Beans